kombucha-js/react-rerenderers/README.md

  🌈 React-Rerenderers.js
 ======================
-This is a new state management framework which allows you to decide when to render your components.
-For further information, please see below.
+**React-Rerenderers** is a new state management library.
+This is a quite unusual and yet efficient usage of React.js' hooks which offers a way to escape from React's hells hell.

  👺 Features
 ---------------
-**React-Rerenderers** is a new state management library.
-This is a quite unusual and yet efficient usage of React.js' hooks which offers a way to escape from React's hells hell.

 - No more [useState() Hell][usestate-hell]
 - No more [Prop Drilling][prop-drilling] Hell
 - No more [Lifting-State-Up][lifting-state-up] Hell